-The Employer's offices and facilities may be used by the Union to hold meetings, subject to the agency's policy, availability of the space and with prior authorization of the Employer.
+The Employer's offices and facilities may be used by the Union to hold meetings, subject to the provisions of this Article 38 and the agency's policy, availability of the space, and with prior authorization of the Employer.

 B. Supplies and Equipment